chrper80/Milestone-project2/README.md

 ##### Warning

-4: "Article lacks heading.
-Consider using h2-h6 elements to add identifying headings to all articles".
+4: Article lacks heading.
+Consider using h2-h6 elements to add identifying headings to all articles.

-1: "The type attribute is unnecessary for JavaScript resources".
+1: The type attribute is unnecessary for JavaScript resources.

 #### CV

 ##### Error

-1 "Stray start tag script".
+1: Stray start tag script.

 ##### Warning

-1: "Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections"
+1: Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.

-1: "The type attribute is unnecessary for JavaScript resources".
+1: The type attribute is unnecessary for JavaScript resources.

 #### Contacts